The Assured Energy Division (AED) focuses on:

 The AED is additionally well suited to help facilitate and coordinate the high volume of dialog between National Defense Industries, the Nevada National Security Site and the National Laboratories historically involved in nuclear technology R&D. Production of systems in Nevada could also be significantly enhanced from being a Nuclear Fuel Recycling that regains 97% of the spent fuel energy.

-Through parallel national security and commercial implementations, the ‘one large national grid’ is methodically transformed into thousands of more reliable and affordable Microgrids of Clean Power across the nation.
+Through parallel national security and commercial implementations, the ‘one large national grid’ is methodically transformed into thousands of more reliable and affordable Microgrids of Clean & efficient Power across the nation.

-In the not so distant future, all types of fossil and renewable heat sources for generating power will become capable of being retrofitted using new advanced reactor and Microgrid technologies.
-This will permit modernization of power generation plants without having to replace much of anything except the source and type of heat used to generate steam to power the generators.
-This can help eliminate the risks of the ‘deadly nightmare scenario’ of ‘what happens if the Grid goes down for months at a time’.
+AED will work to insure that all types of fossil and renewable sources for generating power will become capable of being retrofitted using new advanced reactor and Microgrid technologies.
+Applying this expertise will enable modernization of power generation plants without having to replace much of anything except the source and type of heat used to generate steam to power the generators.

 AED Focus Areas: